sjmudd/grchecker/README.md

 ## Notes

 This is very much work in progress.
-Current behaviour works on MySQL 8.0 but can collect MySQL 8.2+ GR table information.
+Current behaviour works on MySQL 8.0 but can collect MySQL 8.2+ GR table information too.

 ### Contributing